sara-nl/clouddocs/surfcursus-part-A-2015-Oct-15.markdown

 > **Food for brain:**
 >
+> Check and refresh the "Images" and "Templates" tabs. *Is your image and your template still there?*
 > Start your VM again. *Is your file still there?*

 * Once your operations are finished, shutdown the VM.
 It will be removed from the display and its resources will be freed.